elliott-leow/UClient/README.md

 ## Getting Started

-Currently, you can only build this yourself.
+Currently, you can only build this yourself, or join the discord server and get verified to see releases.
 However, a releases tab will be added in the future.

 ### Prerequisites